arepo90/rescue_relay/wiki.md

 ## main()

 1. Anounces the call with an `[i]` message (_Hi [Windows/Linux]_).
-2. Initializes PortAudio (required for port scans).
-3. Runs `scanPorts()`.
-4. Initializes ROS2.
+2. Initializes ROS2.
-5. Initializes the `RelayNode` node.
+3. Initializes the `RelayNode` node.
-6. On shutdown, closes ROS2.
+4. On proper shutdown, closes ROS2 and returns 0; otherwise returns `exit_code`.

 > [!TIP]
 > The program may sometimes hang after the initial `[i]` message, indicating `rclcpp` is having some trouble starting up.
 This is generally fixed by waiting for a few seconds or rebuilding the package, so long as no actual error message is shown.